Department of Management, Marketing, and Information Systems

 The Management Information Systems degree program (MIS) is designed to provide students with the business and technical knowledge and skills necessary to function in areas such as database management, software development, information technology (IT) infrastructure management, and IT project management.
 The MIS program also incorporates SAP and Microsoft certification exams in those areas.

-The Supply Chain Management degree program (SCM) is targeted toward undergraduates pursuing a career in various supply chain related areas in a wide array of industries.
+The Supply Chain Management degree program (SCMG) is targeted toward undergraduates pursuing a career in various supply chain related areas in a wide array of industries.
 Students pursuing the supply chain major will acquire knowledge, analytical skills, tools, and techniques to meet the challenges in supply chain related positions.
 The major will enable students to develop competencies and prepare them to perform in the supply chain arena, both functionally and strategically.

 Student Organizations